Upper Key Stage 2 Early Islamic Civilisation

 Track the development of the great Islamic city of Baghdad including trading practices and everyday life and compare it with contemporary cities in Western Europe.
 Learn about the spread of Islam through the Middle East and beyond and the legacy of and continuing influences of early Islam.

-Look at the Islamic civilisation from CE 900 and compare it to Western Europe.
-Discover how religion affected culture and architecture and the maintenance of global trading.
+Look at the Islamic civilisation from CE 900 and compare it to Western Europe using ancient and modern maps.
+Research the life and death of Muhammad, summarise key events and explore reasons for the spread of Islam.

 Discover the silk road and spice routes and the goods which were carried along them.
 Make a board game based on the silk road to illustrate the flow of goods, the hazards of trade and life on the road.